Breast self-exam for breast awareness

 To prepare for your breast self-exam for breast awareness:

 - Ask your doctor for a demonstration.
 Before you begin breast self-exams for breast awareness, you may find it helpful to discuss the instructions and technique with your doctor.
-The American Cancer Society recommends women who choose to do breast self-exams for breast awareness have their techniques periodically evaluated by their doctors.

 What you can expect